-Name and Contact Telephone Number Title Key WMP Responsibilities (250) 770-4404 Wildlife Management Officer (WMO); Airport Maintenance and Operations Supervisor Airport Maintenance and Operations Specialists Co-ordination of training, safety assurance, and monitoring program; Maintenance of the VORTEX Wildlife Management Module (e.g., enter strike data, details on wildlife numbers and activity; Preparation of the annual strike report; Ensuring that Airport operations are consistent with the requirements of the WMP; Ensuring that the appropriate permits are current and present on-site; Undertaking deterrent activities; Participate in trend analysis, observations, and species identification; Ensuring all activities are undertaken following standard practices and safety protocols; and, The identification of equipment, resource, and training needs.
-Canadian Wildlife Service / Environment and Climate Change Canada Eec.scfpacpermitscwspac permits.ec@canada.ca Permit Officer Issuing Airport Permit and Damage or Danger Permit for wildlife management.
+Name and Contact Telephone Number Title Key WMP Responsibilities (250) 770-4404 Wildlife Management Officer (WMO); Airport Maintenance and Operations Supervisor Airport Maintenance and Operations Specialists Co-ordination of training, safety assurance, and monitoring program; Maintenance of the VORTEX Wildlife Management Module (e.g., enter strike data, details on wildlife numbers and activity; Preparation of the annual strike report; Ensuring that Airport operations are consistent with the requirements of the WMP; Ensuring that the appropriate permits are current and present on-site; Undertaking deterrent activities; Participate in trend analysis, observations, and species identification; Ensuring all activities are undertaken following standard practices and safety protocols; and, The identification of equipment, resource, and training needs Canadian Wildlife Service / Environment and Climate Change Canada Eec.scfpacpermitscwspac permits.ec@canada.ca Permit Officer Issuing Airport Permit and Damage or Danger Permit for wildlife management.

-21. Airport Policy That Prohibits The Feeding Of Wildlife
+21. Airport Policy That Prohibits the Feeding of Wildlife

-As per CAR 302.306(e), an airport policy regarding a ban on feeding of birds/Wildlife by staff and visitors should be posted at the terminal as well as outside of the fence where the public often watch aircraft takeoffs and departures.
-All waste disposal containers should be covered and signs should be posted making the public aware of the hazards associated with feeding the birds/Wildlife.
+As per CAR 302.306(e), an airport policy regarding a ban on feeding of birds/Wildlife by staff and visitors is posted at the terminal as well as outside of the fence where the public often watch aircraft takeoffs and departures.
+All waste disposal containers are covered, and signs are posted making the public aware of the hazards associated with feeding the birds/Wildlife.